cybercongress/cybercongress/site/content/post/game-of-links-end.md

 The Game of Links started at the end of December 2019 and finished on June 11th at block height 6,200,000 of the `euler-6` network.

 There are no analogs by complexity and action coverage to this Game.
 The Game was involving players with a very simple goal: win as many tokens as possible.
-But the design of the Game helped to load the network with cyberlinks, showed real value of the cyberlinks to the Graph building, helped to find devs and projects critically important for the Graph, and got the partnership with them.
+But the design of the Game helped to load the network with cyberlinks, showed real value of the cyberlinks to the knowledge Graph building, helped to find devs and projects critically important for the knowledge Graph, and got the partnership with them.
 It helped to find bugs and to clarify params in the network and attracted the community.

 One of the goals of the Game is involvement early adopters and tokens distribution to them.
 The joining to the Game didn't require KYC, face control, captchas, or whatever.
 It fully corresponds to the cyber\~Congress values.

-To the `cyber` network this Game showed possible attack vectors to the Graph, real value of cyberlinks, unknown bugs.
-Also, it was a huge step for understanding how UI/UX should go in apps on top of the Graph.
+To the `cyber` network this Game showed possible attack vectors to the knowledge Graph, real value of cyberlinks, unknown bugs.
+Also, it was a huge step for understanding how UI/UX should go in apps on top of the knowledge Graph.

 The distribution completed on 13.33% out of desireable, but it completed only on strong, quality community.
 It means there is more than 20 TCYBs was distributed and this is more than 2% out of Genesis supply.